pybuilder/pybuilder.github.io/releasenotes/index.md

 # Release Notes

+## Version 0.9.22
+* The [integrationtest plugin](/documentation/plugins.html#RunningPythonIntegrationTests) now displays a progress bar when tests are run in parallel.
+The bar indicates the amount of tests that are finished, running, and not started yet.
+In an automated CI build environment without TTY (Jenkins, Teamcity, …) text based output is used to avoid cluttering the logs with carriage returns.

 ## Version 0.9.21
 * The unittest plugin is now able to provide useful error messages when unit tests have import errors.